AnjuMau8418/Carbon-Emissions-Impact-Analysis-with-Python/README.md

 # 🌍 Carbon Emissions Impact Analysis with Python

 ## 📖 Introduction
 This project analyzes the impact of carbon emissions on global temperatures by exploring historical trends, detecting anomalies, and simulating future scenarios based on CO₂ concentrations and temperature anomalies.
-Using Python for data processing and visualization, we gain insights into climate change patterns.
+We gain insights into climate change patterns using Python for data processing and visualization.

 ---